near/NEPs/specs/Standards/Tokens/NonFungibleToken.md

 The major design choice to not use a system of approvals for escrow in favor of performance means that it is up to implementors of markets to decide how they manage escrow themselves.
 This is a dilemma because it increases freedom, while increasing risk of making a mistake on the market side.
 Ultimately, it will be up to markets and their users to find the best solution to escrow, and we don't believe that approvals is the way to do it.
 This allows for that solution to be discovered with trail and error.
 The standard for the market will change, but not the token itself.
 This token standard has been whittled down to the simplest fundamental use cases.
 It relies on extensions and design decisions to be useable.
 There are some things that have been in contention in the design of this standard.
-Namely, the tokenId system relies on unique indices to function.
+Namely, the token_id system relies on unique indices to function.
 This might cause a problem with use cases that need the `lock` and `unlock` functionality.
 In addition, the `grant_access` and `revoke_access` functions act similarly to approvals, but must operate asynchronously and in batch transactions where appropriate.

 ## Rationale and alternatives